 At the top of the screen you can switch from 'block' code to 'Python'.
 There are many programming languages, Python is a great one to learn if you want to get into coding as it is freely available and easy to learn.
-Python is one of the languages used at the Met Office to write our code.
+Python is one of the languages used at the Met Office to write code.

 Have a look at the code and see how the block events translate into Python.
-Have a go at, for example changing the messages that are displayed to the screen.
-Change the 'percent_chance' from 30 to 60 and re-play the game.
+For example, have a go at changing the messages that are displayed on the screen.
+Change the 'percent chance' from 30 to 60 and re-play the game.
 You should have more 'heavy ash' (red-border) ash squares.